|

 Forecaster: |

 | During the past 24 hours, solar activity was low.
-Four active sunspot regions were on the visble disk without any M-Class or above flares produced.
-The solar wind speed increased to about 430 km/s, the geomagnetic field was quiet to unsettled. |
+Six active sunspot regions were on the visble disk without any M-class or above flares produced.
+The solar wind speed decreased to about 330 km/s.
+The geomagnetic field was quiet. |

-| Within the next three days, solar activity is expected to be mainly low.
-The geomagnetic field is expected to reach isolated active levels on 21 Nov due to the effects of a coronal hole high speed stream.
-It will be quiet to unsettled for the rest of the time. |
+| Within the next three days, solar activity is expected to be mainly low with a little chance for M-class flare.
+The geomagnetic field is expected to be mainly quiet to unsettled on 7-8 Jan and reach isolated active to minor storm levels on 8-9 Jan due to the effect of a recurrent coronal hole high speed stream. |

 |